codingart-book/examples/README.md

 ## How to easy-install the library

+the easiest and fastest way to get the book examples into your Processing installation is by using the Processing Library Manager.
+Here is the picture-perfect walk-through on macOS (Windows and Linux should work in a similar way):

 Open Processing and the Examples box (File >> Examples...).
+In the examples box, click the button "Add examples..." at the top.

+![easy installation step 1](assets/easy_step1.png)

-In the examples box, click the button "Add examples..." at the top and enter "Coding Art" in the search box.
-Click the example in the results and install it.
+A new window opens with an overview of the available example libraries.
+Either search the list or enter "Coding Art" in the search box.
+Click the example in the results and then the button "Install".
 Done.

-Here is the picture-perfect walk-through on macOS (Windows and Linux should work in a similar way):

-![easy installation step 1](assets/easy_step1.png)
 ![easy installation step 2](assets/easy_step2.png)

+After a short moment, the example should be installed and become available in the examples box on the left side.
+The examples manager shows a green checkmark to indicate that the library was installed successfully.

 ![easy installation step 3](assets/easy_step3.png)

+We will update the library in the future, so you can get the latest version by clicking the "Update" button.

 ## How to manually install the library